Bsq-collab/as-you-please/README.md

 We aren't sure why the length=1 runtime is much longer than the other runtimes for larger lengths.
 Our code has a conditional statement specifically for length=1, which just returns the array itself.
 We expected a short runtime because this process would only be one key operation.

+Even though our runtime is not exactly nlogn, it somewhat resembles an nlogn curve with the base of the logarithm being about 1.02.